mreider/agilemarkdown/docs/index.md

 ### Syncing the project page

-TL;DR - The project page is destroyed and regenerated every time you sync.
+The project page is destroyed and regenerated every time you sync.
 The order of your stories will be preserved when it is regenerated.

-More confusing version:

-The order of your stories within each status will remain as you left it unless you changed the status of a story since the last time you synced.
-Any story that changed status will go to the bottom of that list until you decide to move it elsewhere.
-If you delete a story from the list, without deleting the file, the story will just come back next time you sync.
-There's no need to delete items from the list as it will only show things on the file system.
-Because `am sync` regenerates the list from the keys in each file = moving a story to a different section (unplanned to planned) won't work.
-You must edit the story or use `am change-status` instead.
+If you change a stories status, the story will appear at the bottom of that list next time you sync.

 ### Measuring velocity